Learn more about our past projects here.

 Integration of Rehabilitation Care from the Acute to Community Setting: The Role of Physician Referral

-Authors: Janet K. Freburgera, PT, PhD; Samannaaz S. Khojaa, PT, PhD; Timothy S. Careyb, MD, MPH
+Authors: Janet K. Freburger, PT, PhD; Samannaaz S. Khoja, PT, PhD; Timothy S. Carey, MD, MPH

 Objectives: To examine trends of primary care physician (PCP) referral to physical therapy (PT) and other physicians and to identify factors associated with PT referral.